 4 – Adding Eggs at the Wrong Time

-Adding the eggs to the cake mix at the wrong time can cause a cake to deflate.
+Adding the eggs to the bundt cake mix at the wrong time can cause a cake to deflate.
 You might be wondering why this is the case.

 The eggs need to bond with the other ingredients at the proper time for things to turn out right.
-If you add the eggs too late in the process, then the mix that you’re using might not wind up being in the right state to bake a normal cake.
+If you add the eggs too late in the process, the mix that you’re using might not wind up being in the right state to bake a normal cake.

-When you make a mistake such as this, it’s going to cause the cake to deflate.
+When you make a mistake such as this, it’s going to cause the bundt cake to deflate.
 This might not happen depending on certain other factors, but it’s certainly a possibility.